Overview

 unmappedNodeCache=/cache

-When Allow unmapped Nodes is enabled, files in Tdarr's library source and cache folders will be accessible through Tdarr's network API
+When Allow unmapped Nodes is enabled, files in Tdarr's library source and cache folders will be accessible through Tdarr's network API.
+It's best to have authentication enabled.

 When performing a quick or thorough health check on an unmapped node, the entire file will be sent to the node to be scanned